adtrace/AdTrace-Home/README.md

      - [Unity issues](https://github.com/adtrace/adtrace_sdk_unity/issues)
 - Web
   - [Web issues](https://github.com/adtrace/adtrace_sdk_web/issues)

 # Adtrace Event
+You can use the Adtrace SDK to track event information (for example when user clicks on a button) by associating an event with an event token.
+To do this, you will need to create event tokens for each event you want to track in the Adtrace Panel.
+You can also use event tracking to track revenue-generating actions in your app (including engagements and in-app purchases). if you need to attach other information (e.g. user data associated with the event) to the event object as `key`,`value` pairs.
 <p align="center">
 <a href="https://adtrace.io" target="_blank" rel="noopener noreferrer">
 <img src="./files/event-flow.png" alt="Adtrace event">